o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

 viewer-signed statement that the script then has to check.

 ## Attacks:
+* Rich attacker playing server, aiming at particular viewers?
 * Not give out reward message &rightarrow; solved with punishment.
 * Draining the script before other servers can get to it by 'playing both viewer and server' &rightarrow; **TODO:** minimum ether store.

+  Note: different servers would have to communicate about contracts being used so any particular contract cant be overused to make the minimum ether store a small portion.

 ## TODO
 * Most importantly, probably ethereum has some sort of